 However, appropriate use is difficult to attain.
 In a reference from The Devil’s Article (Military Law Review, 1962), Wing Commander D.B.
-Nichols notes comments from Lord Reid, British House of Lords: “our criminal law should be certain: that a man should be able to know what conduct is [criminal] and what is not criminal, particularly when heavy penalties are involved”.
-The broad nature of both Article 134 and Article 133 is more of a matter of “I know it when I see it” than a specific list of violations.
+Nichols notes comments from Lord Reid, British House of Lords: “Our criminal law should be certain: that a man should be able to know what conduct is [criminal] and what is not criminal, particularly when heavy penalties are involved.”
+The broad nature of Article 134 and Article 133 is more of a matter of “I know it when I see it” than a specific list of violations.

-In most instances of less severe violations of Article 133, commanders, use the General Officer Memorandum of Reprimand to demonstrate that they won’t tolerate any misconduct.
+In most instances of less severe violations of Article 133, commanders use the General Officer Memorandum of Reprimand to demonstrate that they won’t tolerate any misconduct.
 Due to the broad language of the article, it doesn’t take much for an inexperienced investigating officer to find the suspect violated Article 133.
-A GOMOR filed permanently is a career killer which is why the accused should start fighting back as early as possible in the investigation and the GOMOR response process.
+A GOMOR filed permanently is a career killer, which is why the accused should start fighting back as early as possible in the investigation and the GOMOR response process.

 What is the maximum punishment for violating Article 133?

 The penalties for violating Article 133 of the Uniform Code of Military Justice (UCMJ) can vary widely depending on the severity of the offense and the circumstances surrounding it.
 Possible punishments include:

 Administrative actions: For minor offenses, a commanding officer may take administrative action, such as issuing a reprimand, revoking a security clearance, or assigning extra duties.